imagej/imagej.github.io/_pages/plugins/spim-registration/on-cluster.md

         bsub -q short -n 1 -R span[hosts=1] -o "out.%J" -e "err.%J" ${1}/$file
     done

-This will look into the current directory for all files ending with **.job** (we created them before) and submit all of them to the cluster with the **bsub** command.
+This will look into the current directory for all files ending with `.job` (we created them before) and submit all of them to the cluster with the `bsub` command.

     bsub -q short -n 1 -R span[hosts=1] -o "out.123345" -e "err.123456" ./resave-1.job

--   *-q short* selects the queue to which the job will be submitted (this one allows jobs that run up to 4 hours on MPI-CBG cluster).
+-   `-q short` selects the queue to which the job will be submitted (this one allows jobs that run up to 4 hours on MPI-CBG cluster).
--   *-n 1* specifies how many processors will the job request, in this case just one (we will only open and save one file)
+-   `-n 1` specifies how many processors will the job request, in this case just one (we will only open and save one file)
--   -R span\[hosts=1\] says that if we were requesting more than one processor, they would be on a single physical machine (host).
+-   `-R span[hosts=1]` says that if we were requesting more than one processor, they would be on a single physical machine (host).
--   *-o "out.%J"* will create output file called out.<job_number> in the current directory
+-   `-o "out.%J"` will create output file called `out.<job_number>` in the current directory
--   *-e "err.%J"* will send errors to the file called err.<job_number> in the current directory
+-   `-e "err.%J"` will send errors to the file called `err.<job_number>` in the current directory
--   *${1}/$file* will evaluate to ./resave-<number>.job i.e. the bash script that the cluster node will run - see above
+-   `${1}/$file` will evaluate to `./resave-<number>.job` i.e. the bash script that the cluster node will run - see above

 Lets recapitulate.
-We have created **create-resaving-jobs** that, when executed, creates many **resave-<number>.job** files.
-Those are going to be submitted to the cluster using **submit-jobs** and on the cluster nodes will run **resaving.bsh** using Fiji and the specified parameters.
+We have created `create-resaving-jobs` that, when executed, creates many `resave-<number>.job` files.
+Those are going to be submitted to the cluster using `submit-jobs` and on the cluster nodes will run `resaving.bsh` using Fiji and the specified parameters.

-So lets run it.
+So let's run it.
 We need to issue the following command

     ./submit-jobs .